Skip to main content

 Arizona Child Pornography Laws

-In Arizona, child pornography crimes, also known as sexual exploitation of a minor, are treated very seriously.
-Indeed, one Arizona defendant got sentenced to 200 years in prison without the possibility of parole for possessing 20 images of child pornography.
+In Arizona, child pornography crimes are very serious.
+One Arizona defendant got sentenced to 200 years in prison without the possibility of parole for having 20 images of child pornography.

-The state bans three separate acts in relation to child pornography: recording, distributing and possessing.
+The state bans three separate acts of child pornography: recording, distributing, and possessing.
 What does that mean?
-Basically, if you knowingly record or film child pornography, distribute it to others or create or possess it, you can be in violation of the law.
-This is a very broad statute and covers a wide range of conduct.
+Suppose you knowingly record or film child pornography — also known as child sexual abuse material or CSAM — and distribute it to others or create or possess it.
+In that case, you violate Arizona law.

 Images of child pornography are not considered protected speech by the Constitution.
 They are internet sex crimes and a form of child sexual exploitation.
-In modern times instances of child pornography occur more frequently on the internet or even on a smartphone known as "sexting."
-Most convictions will lead to registration on the Sex Offender Registry.
-Once registered, an individual may be on the list for life.
+In modern times instances of child pornography happen more frequently on the internet or even on a smartphone.
+Most convictions will lead to registration on the sex offender registry.
+Once registered, a person may be on the list for life.

-The following table highlights the main provisions of Arizona's child pornography laws (Sexual Exploitation of a Minor).
+The following table highlights the main provisions of Arizona state laws on child pornography (Sexual Exploitation of a Minor).
 See Cyber Crimes, Sex Crimes, and Child Pornography and Selfies for more information.

 The crime is committed if any person knowingly records, films, photographs, duplicates, develops, sells, purchases, transports, or electronically transmits or receives any visual depiction of a minor engaged in sexual conduct or exploitive exhibition.
-This is a very broad statute and covers a wide range of potentially innocent conduct.
+This very broad statute covers a wide range of potentially innocent conduct..

 Child pornography is not protected speech covered by the First Amendment.

 A person under 18 years of age.
-Heightened penalties if child is under 15 years of age.
+Heightened penalties if child is under 15.

-Class 2 Felony, 10-24 year prison sentence per violation, fines, extensive probation and possible loss of parental rights as initiated by Arizona Child Protective Services.
+Class 2 Felony, 10-24 year prison sentence per violation, fines, extensive probation, and possible loss of parental rights as initiated by the Arizona Department of Child Safety.

 Yes, a conviction will also require you to register with the Arizona Sex Offender Registry.